arevgirl/Sources-of-Stress-and-Anxiety---Team-CHARK-Banana-/Sources of Stress and Anxiety | Team CHARK (Banana).md

 ## Living With Stress and Anxiety

 Everyone experiences stress and anxiety, making understanding them vitally important, especially considering the impacts of COVID-19.
-Understanding what stress and anxiety are will be critical for our analysis and suggestions throughout the remainder of this document.
+Understanding what stress and anxiety are will be critical for our analysis and suggestions throughout the remainder of this collaborative document.

 ***